-Great Senate Debates
+Great Senate Debates Program

 The United States Senate has long been the scene of some of this nation’s most important oratory.
-The Institute brings these decisive deliberations to life in its newest program, Great Senate Debates.
+The Institute brings these decisive deliberations to life in Great Senate Debates.
 Blending live performance with historic film footage and archival images, this inspiring 20-minute program examines the context and importance of crucial turning points in Senate history, and reflects on their impact on our lives today.

 Don’t miss some of the most important speeches ever made on the Senate floor.
 Get your tickets now.

 Great Senate Debates is a program that takes place in the Institute’s Senate Chamber.
 It is not currently running.

 The Institute is currently open for pre-scheduled groups only.